matpompili/matpompili.github.io/content/authors/admin/_index.md

     url: https://pme.uchicago.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I am an experimental physicist and a software developer.
+bio: I am an experimental quantum physicist and a research software developer.
 My research focuses on quantum computer networks.
 I am currently a postdoctoral researcher at the Pritzker School of Molecular Engineering, University of Chicago.
 During my PhD I built the first multinode quantum network, and demonstrated entanglement delivery using a quantum network stack.

 # Interests to show in About widget
 interests: